-Action 1 - Erasmus Mundus Joint Programmes (Master's Courses and Joint Doctorates)
+Action 1 - Erasmus Mundus Joint Programmes (Masters Courses and Joint Doctorates) - with scholarships

 Erasmus Mundus Joint Programmes are operated by consortia of higher education institutions (HEIs) from the EU and (since 2009) elsewhere in the world.
 They provide an integrated course and joint or multiple diplomas following study or research at two or more HEIs.
 Masters Courses and Joint Doctorates are selected each year following a Call for Proposals.
-There are currently 123 Masters and 24 Doctorate programmes offering EU-funded scholarships or fellowships to students and scholars from all over the world.
+There are currently 131 Masters and 34 Doctorates offering offer EU-funded scholarships or fellowships to students and scholars.

-Action 2 - Erasmus Mundus Partnerships (former External Cooperation Window)

-Erasmus Mundus Partnerships bring together HEIs from Europe on the one hand and from a particular region in the world on the other.
-Together the partnerships manage mobility flows between the two regions for a range of academic levels - bachelors, masters, doctorate, post-doctorate - and for academic staff.
-The programme is focused on geographical "lots" of countries or regions covered by the EU's financial instruments for cooperation.
-These lots include most Tempus countries.
-New partnerships are selected each year through Calls for Proposals.
+Action 2 - Erasmus Mundus Partnerships (former External Cooperation Window) - with scholarships Under Action 2, Erasmus Mundus Partnerships bring together HEIs from Europe on the one hand and those from a particular region, or geographical "lot" on the other.
+Together the partnerships manage mobility flows between the two regions for a range of academic levels - Bachelors, Masters, Doctorate, post-Doctorate - and for academic staff.